 Sustainability & Compassion

-We take pride in being a small independent boutique brand.
+We take pride in being an independent boutique brand.
 Designed in Hawai‘i and made ethically in Bali.

 1. We believe in slow fashion – thoughtfully designed garments made with high quality materials constructed with expert workmanship to ensure excellent fit, feel, and durability.
 We do not believe in trend-focused, fast and cheap knockoffs made in China that are copies of what true designers worked so hard to create.